|9982 Hwy 197 North|

 Special thanks to all the friends, neighbors and visitors locally and from around the world.
 Mark of the Potter would not be the same without you!

 We are the oldest craft shop in the same location in Georgia.
-For 46 years now we have endeavered to provide the best functional stoneware by our own potters and from some specially selected potters around the southeast and U.S.A.
+For over 48 years now we have endeavered to provide the best functional stoneware by our own potters and from some specially selected potters around the southeast and U.S.A.

 All of our pottery is food safe using only lead-free glazes and clays.
 Microwave safe and most are oven safe too.
 They can be washed in the dishwasher or as some customers prefer, hand washed.